-Real exchange option are options where the investment cost (or other input) is stochastic along with the asset value (or output).
+Real exchange options are options where the investment cost (or other input) is stochastic along with the asset value (or output).
 Real switching options allow the holder to change between modes of operation.
 The easiest exchange or switching option model is Margrabe (1978), which simply substitutes a stochastic investment cost in the Black-Scholes model, and requires an exchange volatility rather than the volatility of the asset alone.
 A property development where the construction cost is variable is an exchange option.

-Assume that the project present value is V, the cost of the investment in termination year is K, and that both are stochastic.
+Assume that the project present value or benefit is V, the cost of the investment at the time of development is K, and that both are stochastic.
 A European exchange option has the value of: